Financial management of owners corporations

 Maintenance plans and funds

-A maintenance plan is discretionary for a non-prescribed owners corporation (s 36(2)).
+A maintenance plan is discretionary for tier 3, 4 and 5 owners corporations (s 36(2) OC Act).
 Once approved, an owners corporation must establish a maintenance fund and pay into that fund any part of the annual fees levied for the purposes of the maintenance plan (s 42).

 An approved maintenance fund (ss 40, 41) is equivalent to what is commonly known as a ‘sinking fund’ or ‘reserve fund’.
 Subject to any prior conditions, money may be paid out of the maintenance fund at any time in accordance with the approved maintenance plan (s 43).
 Money may also be paid out of the maintenance fund if the owners corporation, by special resolution, approves the payment (s 44) or without a resolution of members for urgent matters described in section 45(2).